 What Treatment Methods Are Used To Control Hip Pain?

 With today’s technology, doctors have new treatment methods that offer proven results with fewer side effects and much less downtown.
 Radiofrequency ablation is used to heat lesion certain nerves, blocking pain signals from traveling to and from the brain.
 New injections are also being used to help strengthen tissues and stimulate the growth and renewal of certain types of cells within the joint.
 These treatment methods can be used alongside physical therapy and anti-inflammatory medications, doctors can create an effective treatment plan that strengthens the joint, re-establishes blood flow to the area, and effectively relieve pain and inflammation.

 When To Consider Hip Replacement Surgery?

 Hip replacement surgeries are often the last resort a doctor offers to their patients.
-If chronic hip pain is no longer relieved through interventional procedures or the use of physical therapy and platelet rich plasma injections, the next step is to remove the diseased or worn joint and replace it.
+If chronic hip pain is no longer relieved through interventional procedures or the use of physical therapy and new injection treatments, the next step is to remove the diseased or worn joint and replace it.
 Even with a hip replacement, physical therapy will still be needed for several weeks to help the patient learn how to maneuver with the new joint.
 The patient will also need to rebuild their strength and work to regain their previous range of motion.
 While the procedure may correct the cause of the pain, it will cause the person to start from scratch when it comes to strength and dexterity.